Where to Stay in Devon: A Quick Guide to the Best Towns

 Situated between Dartmoor and Exmoor National Parks, Mid Devon makes a brilliant base for your visit to the West Country.
 The Blackdown Hills Area of Outstanding Natural Beauty are a haven for hikers.
 Crediton is a pretty village, with a spectacular church and bustling farmers market.
 Our favourite part of Mid Devon?
 We pick Tiverton, the district’s largest town.
 Boasting a 12th-century castle, two historic churches and the peaceful Grand Western Canal, Tiverton offers the perfect rural retreat.

 Still not sure where to stay in Devon?
 Let us recommend Plymouth, a vibrant water-front city with rich maritime heritage.
 We love the Barbican district, with its cobbled quayside and narrow streets.
 Fancy a tipple?
 Sample some delicious gin, the best known export of this port city, at the Plymouth Gin Distillery.
 Sutton Harbour is also a must-see, home to the National Marine Aquarium and the well known markets of Plymouth Fisheries.
 No visit to Britain’s Ocean City would be complete without boarding a vessel, so head over to the Mayflower Steps for a boat trip around the Sound.
 If you’re feeling brave, take a dip in the water at Tinside Lido, Plymouth’s restored Art Deco swimming pool, or climb the famous Smeaton’s Tower lighthouse.
-Explore all of our cottages in Devon.
+Explore our range of luxury flats near Plymouth.

 Looking for scenic landscapes, beautiful beaches and one of the UK’s best coastlines?
 The South Hams region is calling.
 History fans can enjoy two fantastic castles: the 14th-century Totnes Castle, one of the best preserved Norman castles in England, and Dartmouth Castle, an artillery fort dating back to the late 1300s.
 The excellent Blackpool Sands beach is a short drive from Dartmouth, as is Woodlands Theme Park, one of Devon’s best family attractions.
 Close to the Kingsbridge Estuary, the lively resort of Salcombe boasts award-winning restaurants and is great for families.
 For somewhere more romantic, head down to Hope Cove, a tiny fishing village with two sandy beaches.